allmaps/allmaps/apps/cli/README.md

 #### Transform coordinates

-Transform coordinates from input files 'to geo' (or 'to resource') using a GCP Transformer and its transformation built from the GCPs and transformation type specified in a Georeference Annotation.
-It's also possible to supply the GCPs and transformation type separately.
+Transforms coordinates from input files 'toGeo' or 'toResource' using a Projected GCP Transformer and its transformation built from the GCPs, transformation type and internal projection specified in a Georeference Annotation (or parameters).

 Input files with coordinates are expected to contain one coordinate on each line, formatted as pairs of coordinates in decimal form separated by spaces: